Listen to this article!

 Other ways to apply for Italian Citizenship by descent through the Court.

 The solutions explained in this article are related to solving a common issue on the administrative process: the impossibility of having an Italian Consulate Citizenship appointment.

-But there are other circumstances where you’re entitled to apply directly through the Italian Court.
-Without passing through the Italian Consulate.
+But there are other circumstances where you’re entitled to apply directly through the Italian Court and without passing through the Italian Consulate.

 That’s the case of the so-called 1948 Case of Italian Citizenship.

-If you have a woman of your Italian heritage and had her child before 1948, you may be eligible for Italian Citizenship by Descent.
+Suppose you have a woman of your Italian heritage and had her child before 1948.
+In that case, you may be eligible for Italian Citizenship by Descent.